supratikchatterjee16/project-nlp/README.md

 Current goals for this experiment are the folllowing:

 1. Precise Named Entity Recognition
+2. Accurate Co-Reference resolution, both Anaphoric as well as Cataphoric
-2. Interlingua Tree Generations
+3. Interlingua Tree Generations
-3. Fact finding and understanding
+4. Fact finding and Fact understanding

 The experiment is supposed to make an intelligent subsystem for textual comprehension and response generation.